- Industrial Organization

 - Behavioral Studies

-Kentaro's main research interests lie in the area of corporate finance, political economy, banking, and behavioral finance.
-Kentaro has worked on various projects with many researchers in the world.
+Kentaro Asai earned his PhD, MA, and BA with Honors in economics from the University of Chicago.
+He also earned BS in mathematics with specialization in economics from the same university.
+His main research interests lie in the area of corporate studies, banking, industrial organization, and behavioral studies.
+He has worked on various projects with many researchers in the world.

 Please visit my website: